ArianaMartinMartinez/ArianaMartinMartinez/README.md

 ## About Me

 I have always been interested in computers, so I decided to study web development.
-I am always ready to acquire new knowledge and face new challenges.
+I am a hard-working, responsible person and I am always willing to acquire new knowledge.
+I can learn quickly about any field.

 ## Current Stack
 ### Front-end